If a new baby is on the way, the following money-planning tips will ensure you don’t go bankrupt

 Of course, this included the wipe warmer which I was convinced was critical in the cold North.

 One of my friends brought me down to earth with the statement, “I bet your mum did not use warm wipes on you and you turned out, okay”.

 I had to sheepishly agree with her while we edited the rest of the list to something more practical.

-There is nothing wrong with a wipe warmer, but it’s usually one of the top items for brand new parents, but also what they consider the most useless baby product they ever bought, after the fact.
+There is nothing wrong with a wipe warmer, but it’s usually one of the top items for brand-new parents, but also what they consider the most useless baby product they ever bought, after the fact.

-It’s become a symbol for items heavily marketed to new parents, that they don’t truly need, that are more trouble than they are worth.
+It’s become a symbol for items heavily marketed to new parents, that they don’t truly need, and that are more trouble than they are worth.

 Practical, Practical, Practical – the Only Game in Town